 Your Company has in place detailed and well spelt internal control systems, which commensurate with the size and nature of its operations and periodic audits are conducted in various disciplines to ensure adherence to the same.
 During the year, M/s.
 L. B. Jha, & Co.
 Internal Auditor of your Company had independently evaluated the adequacy and efficacy of the audit controls.
 The direct reporting of the Internal Auditors to the Audit Committee of the Board ensures independence of the audit and compliance functions.
 The Internal Auditor regularly reports to the Audit Committee on their observations on your Company's processes, systems and procedures ascertained during the course of their audit.
 Your Company has also appointed Cost Auditors for the cost audit of its manufactured products and the Cost Auditors also report to the Audit Committee on their observations.
-Your Company has appointed Auditors to report on arm's length pricing policy and its compliance with the Companies Act, SEBI regulations on related party transactions.
-Concerted efforts towards stabilisation of SAP have also contributed to tightening of control systems.
-Your Company has been able to adapt adequately to this ERP package and is placed to derive significant benefits from the same.
-Your Company has successfully migrated to cloud which will reduce the IT Cost and will also protect from data loss in case of hardware failure.
+Your Company has appointed Auditors to report on arm's length pricing policy and its compliance with the Companies Act, SEBI regulations on related party transaction.
+Your Company currently uses cloud which has reduced the IT Cost and also protects from data loss in case of hardware failure.
 Emphasis is placed on adequacy, reliability and accuracy of dissemination of financial data and information.
 Compliance issues are given utmost importance and reported regularly to the Board.